mainsail-crew/docs/features/exclude_object.md

 ## Enable `Label objects` in your slicer

-In PrusaSlicer, Slic3r or SuperSlicer you have to enable the checkbox in:
+In PrusaSlicer or SuperSlicer you have to enable the checkbox in:
 ```
-Printer Settings > Output file > Label Objects
+Print Settings > Output options > Label Objects
 ```
 ![Exclude Objects - PrusaSclier](img/exclude_objects-prusaslicer.png){:width="50%"}